fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge/configuring-gauge-cosmetics.md

 For a pivot, you can:

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/angular-gauge/configuring-gauge-cosmetics.html#configuring-the-pivot-border-cosmetics">Configure the pivot border cosmetics</a>
+* Configure the pivot border cosmetics

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/angular-gauge/configuring-gauge-cosmetics.html#configuring-the-pivot-fill-cosmetics">Configure the pivot fill cosmetics</a>
+* Configure the pivot fill cosmetics

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/angular-gauge/configuring-gauge-cosmetics.html#configuring-the-pivot-fill-color-with-a-gradient-fill-mix">Configure the pivot fill color with a gradient fill mix</a>
+* Configure the pivot fill color with a gradient fill mix

-* <a href="{{ site.baseurl }}gauge-and-widgets-guide/angular-gauge/configuring-gauge-cosmetics.html#configuring-the-pivot-fill-with-a-linear-gradient">Configure the pivot fill color with a linear gradient</a>
+* Configure the pivot fill color with a linear gradient

 #### Configuring the Pivot Border Cosmetics